 Each share, regardless of the sub-fund and share class to which it belongs and regardless of its net asset value in the sub-fund or share class for which it was issued, entitles its holder to one vote.
 Voting rights may only be executed for a whole number of shares.
 Any fractions of shares shall not be taken into account when calculating votes and quorum.
 Shareholders may arrange to be represented by a proxy at general meetings of shareholders in writing, by fax, or any other legally permitted electronic means of communication capable of proving such power of attorney.
 Unless a proxy is expressly revoked, such proxy shall remain valid for any general meeting of shareholders that is reconvened (or postponed by decision of the Board of Directors) to deliberate an identical agenda.
-The Board of Directors may also authorise a shareholder to participate in any meeting of shareholder in question can be identified.
-These media must allow the shareholder.
+The Board of Directors may also authorise a shareholder to participate in any meeting of shareholders by videoconference, or any other means of telecommunication through which the shareholder in question can be identified.
+These media must allow the shareholder to participate fully in such meeting, whose proceedings must be relayed in real time to said shareholder.
 Any general meeting of shareholders held solely or partly by videoconference or using some other means of telecommunication shall be deemed to be taking place at the place indicated in the notice to attend.